-Some cheering and shouting caught my attention, and I craned my neck to look at the pool tables on the opposite end of the room.
-A guy in a cowboy hat stared slack-jawed at the pool table, his shoulders slumping and head shaking as if in disbelief.
-His opponent - a cocky-looking bastard in a half-buttoned denim shirt over a white T-shirt - held his cue in one hand and reached across the table to shake hands.
-With a smirk on his face, he said something to the cowboy, who then rolled his eyes, slammed his cue onto the rack, and stormed off.
+Some cheering and shouting caught my attention, and I craned my neck toward the opposite end of the room.
+A guy in a cowboy hat stared slack-jawed at a pool table, his shoulders slumping and head shaking as if in disbelief.
+His opponent, a smug-looking bastard wearing a half-buttoned denim shirt over a white T-shirt, held his cue in one hand and reached across the table to shake hands.
+With a grin, he said something to the cowboy, who then rolled his eyes, slammed his cue onto the rack, and stormed off.

-A girl in a blue tank top shimmied out of the crowd and plucked a cue off the wall.
+A woman in a blue tank top shimmied out of the crowd and plucked a cue off the wall.
 She grinned at the pool shark, wiggling her shoulders just enough to jiggle her breasts.
-I - and damn near every man in the bar - immediately took a drink.
-The pool shark, though, didn't seem fazed.
-He put some chalk on his cue and grinned at her, saying something that brought a little extra color to her cheeks.
+I—and damn near every man in the bar—immediately took a drink.
+The pool shark, though, didn’t seem fazed.
+He put some chalk on his cue and said something that brought a little extra color to her cheeks.

-He tossed his head to get a stray strand of hair out of his face and looked up at her as he took a shot.
-When he grinned, the devilish sparkle in his clear blue eyes was visible even from across the room.
+He tossed his head to get a stray strand of hair out of his face and looked up at her as he racked the balls.
+When he grinned again, the devilish sparkle in his clear blue eyes was visible even from across the room.

 From where I stood, I couldn’t hear anything, but there must have been some serious shit-talking, if their expressions were to be believed.
 Satisfied that this would be more entertaining than wallowing in self-pity, I moved closer to watch the game.

-"Go easy on him, Josie," one of the guys said to the girl.
+“Go easy on him, Josie,” one of the guys said to the woman.

-"Nah," the pool shark said, leaning over to take a shot.
-"Give me all you've got, girl.
-I can take it."
-The light above the pool table added a soft shadow below his prominent cheekbones and illuminated his hair, picking out hints of copper that made me wonder if he'd had his hair highlighted.
-Since when do I notice these things?
+“Nah.”
+The pool shark leaned over to take a shot.
+“Give me all you’ve got.
+I can take it.”
+The light above the pool table added a soft shadow below his prominent cheekbones and illuminated his hair, picking out hints of copper that made me wonder if he’d had his hair highlighted.
+Since when do I notice things like that?
 I pulled my attention away from him and tried to focus on the game.